-The Recommendation on Artificial Intelligence (AI) - the first intergovernmental standard on AI - was adopted by the OECD Council at Ministerial level on 22 May 2019 on the proposal of the Committee on Digital Economy Policy (CDEP).
+The Recommendation on Artificial Intelligence (AI) (hereafter the "Recommendation") - the first intergovernmental standard on AI - was adopted by the OECD Council meeting at Ministerial level on 22 May 2019 on the proposal of the Digital Policy Committee (DPC, formerly the Committee on Digital Economy Policy, CDEP).
 The Recommendation aims to foster innovation and trust in AI by promoting the responsible stewardship of trustworthy AI while ensuring respect for human rights and democratic values.
-Complementing existing OECD standards in areas such as privacy, digital security risk management, and responsible business conduct, the Recommendation focuses on AI-specific issues and sets a standard that is implementable and sufficiently flexible to stand the test of time in this rapidly evolving field.
-In June 2019, at the Osaka Summit, G20 Leaders welcomed G20 AI Principles, drawn from the OECD Recommendation.
+In June 2019, at the Osaka Summit, G20 Leaders welcomed the G20 AI Principles, drawn from the Recommendation.